let's talk

 Here you’ll find a step-by-step list of web development stages and how do they impact the required hours of development.

-As an example, we’ll consider an average corporate website.
+As an example, we’ll consider an average corporate website:

-Finally, the average time to create a website based on expertise and experience of a team engaged
+The average time to create a website based on expertise and experience of a team engaged

 Recommended posts